Badr-1/Kit/README.md

     <img src="images/kit-init.png">
 </div>

-### Adding file to index and configuring user then commiting and log to see the commit
+### Adding file to index and configuring user then committing and log to see the commit

 <div align="center">
     <img src="images/kit-add-status.png">